You're reading an pre-release version of this documentation.

 object Global extends AreaObject{

-val VIRTUAL_WIDTH = blocking[Int] // If accessed while before being set, it will actively block (until set by another thread)
+// If accessed before being set, it will block the current thread execution (until it is set by another thread)

 }